 Has your unit been working fine all through?
 If that’s the case, and you haven’t made any recent changes to your stereo or car, you should consider ruling out installation problems.
 Of course, the opposite could be true if you made the changes recently.

 On the other hand, if you’ve been blasting your tunes at an incredibly high volume for an extended period, you could easily be a victim of overheating.
-Remember, electronics hate too much heat, and high operating temperature is enough to trigger Kenwood’s protection circuit to take this action.
+Remember, electronics hate too much heat, and a high operating temperature is enough to trigger Kenwood’s protection circuit to take this action.

 If that’s the issue, you should turn off the stereo and let it cool for some hours.
 You can then try playing your tunes again.
 In some cases, that’s all you need to do for the protection warning mode or the “PROTECT” to disappear.